npge/npge/README.md

 Windows executables are cross-compiled from Linux using MinGW cross-compiler.

-See file windows-build-requirements.
+See file windows/build-requirements.

 Install [MXE](http://mxe.cc) requirements.

-Run windows-build.sh.
+Run windows/build.sh.
 It builds needed windows libraries, downloads npge-explorer (last version) and builds it.
 Executables are linked statically.